dariuswiles/simpleos/04-print-macros/README.md

 }
 ```

-A call to the macro will be replaced with a call to an internal `_print` function that will be tackled soon, passing all arguments passed to the macro to a single call to the `core::format_args!` macro.
+A call to the macro will be replaced with a call to an internal `_print` function that will be explained soon, passing all arguments passed to the macro to a single call to the `core::format_args!` macro.
 The latter handles all the conversions and substitutions required to replace "{}" in the format string with the other arguments supplied.
 This includes variations such as "{:?}", and "{variable_name}".
 The output of `format_args!` has a type of `fmt::Arguments`.

 Rather than attempting to understand the `fmt::Arguments` type, a simple way of using it is to implement the `Write` trait, which provides a `write_fmt` method that takes this type.
 The only method required to implement the `Write` trait has the signature:
 ```rust